ecmwf/auth-o-tron/readme.md

 * **Attributes**: An attribute is metadata associated with a user.
 Attributes are assigned to users by authentication providers.
 For example, a user may have the attribute `department:engineering` assigned by an authentication provider.
 Users may have multiple attributes.
 You can protect API endpoints by requiring that users have certain attributes, or attribute values.

-* **Scopes**: A scope is a property of an access token.
+* **Scopes**: [TODO] A scope is a property of an access token.
 When a user generates an access token, they can assign scopes to that token to limit its use.
 Endpoints can be associated with a scope, and only tokens with that scope will be allowed to access those endpoints.
 For example, a user may generate an access token with the scope `read:users`, and then use that token to access endpoints that require the `read:users` scope.
 Users may assign multiple scopes to a token.
 A user authenticated directly (i.e. not through an access token) is treated as having all available scopes.

-It is important to understand that **roles** and **attributes** are used by a service to allow or restrict API access to different users. **Scopes** are set by the user, on a token, to limit the capabilities of particular access tokens, which can make them more secure.
+It is important to understand that **roles** and **attributes** are used by a service to allow or restrict API access to different users.
+[TODO] **Scopes** are set by the user, on a token, to limit the capabilities of particular access tokens, which can make them more secure.

 ## FAQ